Skip to main content

 Firebreak

 For 1 sprint every 2 months, we have a Firebreak sprint.
-Firebreaks are team led and provides team members the opportunity to work on tickets that are of interest to them and also of value to the organisation such as:
+Firebreaks are team-led and provide team members the opportunity to work on tickets that are of interest to them and also of value to the organisation such as:

 1. Address tech debt